-Le Verre Fluoré, a history of ZBLAN fluoride glass fiber and IR fiber laser technology innovations
+Le Verre Fluoré, a history of ZBLAN fluoride glass fiber and MIR fiber laser technology innovations

 In 1974, Professor Marcel Poulain and his brother Michel discovered ZBLAN fluoride glass, a heavy metal fluoride glass composed of zirconium, barium, lanthanum, aluminum and sodium fluorides.